-- Review and implement any changes to the MPO planning process as a result of an expected new federal transportation bill. - Incorporate statewide changes and provide data, analysis, and support in implementation of new Census 2010 data within the planning process including activities such as updating the PL distribution formula for state FY 2013, coordinating the review of MPO urban boundaries, responding if new MPOs are identified, etc. - Provide technical assistance and oversight review of MPO activities, programs, documents, models and/or tools. - Attend technical, policy, and other committee meetings to represent the Cabinet. - Conduct contract management and oversight for federal funds. - Ensure consistency between local and state plans and programs. - Coordinate with other transportation modes to obtain input on multimodal issues for the Metropolitan Transportation Plans (MTPs). - Work with the MPOs and Highway District Offices (HDOs) on Project Identification Forms (PIFs), data collection, project evaluation and ranking, and training. - Conduct regular statewide meetings. - Coordinate with the Transportation Management Areas (TMAs) on the programming and tracking of dedicated Federal Statewide Transportation Program (STP) funded projects and the development of compliant Congestion Management Processes (CMPs). - Coordinate with MPOs on air quality issues, analysis, and conformity.
+- Review and implement changes to the MPO planning process as a result of Moving Ahead for Progress in the 21st Century Act (MAP-21), the new federal transportation bill. - Provide technical assistance and oversight review of MPO activities, programs, documents, models and/or tools. - Attend technical, policy, and other committee meetings to represent the Cabinet. - Conduct contract management and oversight for federal funds. - Ensure consistency between local and state plans and programs. - Coordinate with other transportation modes to obtain input on multimodal issues for various metropolitan planning process issues. - Work with the MPOs and Highway District Offices (HDOs) on Project Identification Forms (PIFs), data collection, project evaluation and ranking, and training. - Conduct regular statewide meetings including a focus on metropolitan planning organization issues. - Coordinate with the Transportation Management Areas (TMAs) on the programming and tracking of dedicated Federal Statewide Transportation Program (STP) and Transportation Alternative (TA) funded projects and the development of compliant Congestion Management Processes (CMPs). - Coordinate with MPOs on air quality issues, analysis, and conformity.

-- Assistance to MPOs in preparing compliant Transportation Improvement Programs (TIPs), MTPs, Participation Plans (PPs), CMP's and UPWP's - MPO Self Certifications (participant) - Establish new MPOs as identified by Census 2010 - Assistance to MPOs in updating their urban boundaries - Updated MPO PL distribution formula - MPO UPWP Contracts and administration
+- Analysis of SAFETEA-LU to MAP-21 gaps in the metropolitan planning process - Assistance to MPOs in preparing compliant Transportation Improvement Programs (TIPs), MTPs, Participation Plans (PPs), CMP's and UPWP's - Review TIP actions and request STIP modifications to incorporate changes - MPO UPWP contracts and administration